laneboyerre/meshtastic_chat_desktop/README.md

 ## Features

-- Send and receive messages/files using Meshtastic devices
+- Send and receive messages/files/Web Browsing! (under development) using Meshtastic devices
 - Supports Windows, Linux, and Raspberry Pi
 - Easy setup with a virtual environment
 - This version is under development!